rubensworks/article-ldtraversal-security-short/content/vulnerabilities.md

 The downside of this is that such parsers would not strictly adhere to their specifications.

 ### Cross-query Execution Interaction
-{:#threat-cross-query-interaction}
+{:#vulnerability-cross-query-interaction}

 Query engines of all forms typically make use of **caching techniques** to improve performance of query execution.
 LTQP query engines can leverage caching techniques for document retrieval.
 Within a single query execution, or across multiple query executions, the documents may be reused, which could reduce the overall number of HTTP requests.
-Such forms of caching can lead to threats based on **information leaking across different query executions**.
+Such forms of caching can lead to vulnerabilities based on **information leaking across different query executions**.
-We therefore make the assumption of caching-enabled LTQP engines in this threat.
+We therefore make the assumption of caching-enabled LTQP engines in this vulnerability.

 **Examples**

-A first example of this threat is an attack that enables Carol to gain knowledge about whether or not Bob's profile has been requested before by Alice.
+A first example of this vulnerability is an attack that enables Carol to gain knowledge about whether or not Bob's profile has been requested before by Alice.
 We assume that the Alice's engine issues a query over a document from Carol listing all her pictures.
 We also assume that Bob's profile contains a link to Carol's profile.